 Living in overcrowded localities with limited access to clean water, sanitation, and healthcare increases the risk of streptococcal infections, which can eventually lead to rheumatic fever and then RHD.

-In many low- and middle-income countries, poverty and overcrowding are common, creating conditions where group A streptococcal bacteria can spread easily among children and families.
+In many low- and middle-income countries, poverty and deprivation, overcrowding, limited access and poor hygiene are common, creating conditions where group A streptococcal bacterium can spread easily among children and families.
 Without early diagnosis and treatment of sore throats, the infection can progress to more serious complications such as rheumatic fever.

 Usually, Group A Streptococcus bacteria cause rheumatic fever.
 Children who suffer repeated episodes of streptococcal sore throat are at greater risk of developing rheumatic fever, especially if they do not receive timely antibiotic treatment.